 We Let Claude Write Our Database Migrations — Here's What It Silently Deleted

-The support tickets started at 11:23 AM.
-"My invoice has no shipping address."
+11:23 AM.
+First support ticket: "My invoice has no shipping address."
 Then another.
-Then twelve more in the same hour.
-By the time we traced it to the migration that had run at 9:47 AM, 3,200 invoices had already been generated with blank address fields and dispatched to customers.
-The columns were gone.
-Postgres does not warn you when you drop a column that something else is reading.
-It just executes and returns OK in 180 milliseconds.
+Twelve more in the same hour.
+By the time we traced it to the migration that had run at 9:47, 3,200 invoices had been generated with blank address fields and dispatched to customers.

 -- Migration: consolidate address fields to JSONB